Dan protects his clients' interests through his practice of labour and employment law and public interest litigation.

 Prior to studying law, Dan obtained a master’s degree in classics at Dalhousie University and taught at King’s College in Halifax.

-Dan plays the guitar and banjo, and is happy to have returned to Halifax where he hopes to take in as much live music as he can.
+Dan plays the guitar and banjo, and takes in as much live music as he can.